 - Have you confirmed whether you have arranged for someone to accompany you to a hearing, if one is called?

-- If you didn’t present medical or other adverse personal circumstances to the College Appeals Committee, your letter has to contain a statement explaining the exceptional circumstances which prevented this evidence from being presented previously
+- If you didn’t present medical or other adverse personal circumstances to the College Appeals Committee, your Senate Appeal form has to contain a statement explaining the exceptional circumstances which prevented this evidence from being presented previously

-If you require any help with your IIA letter, or your full appeal letter to the Senate Appeals Committee, please get in touch with the SRC Advice Centre.
+If you require any help with your IIA letter, or completing the Senate Appeal form, please get in touch with the SRC Advice Centre.

-We will be happy to read over any draft of your letters, and provide any comments or suggestions as appropriate.
+We will be happy to read over any draft of your form, and provide any comments or suggestions as appropriate.

 What can you do if your Senate Appeal has been dismissed

-If it is not the case that anything has been overlooked, then University processes are at an end and the final stage would be to seek an independent external review via the Scottish Public Service Ombudsman.
-Speaking with someone in the advice centre if this is the case would be highly recomended.
+Unfortunately if your Senate Appeal is not upheld then University processes are at an end and the final stage would be to seek an independent external review via the Scottish Public Service Ombudsman.
+Speaking with someone in the Advice Centre if this is the case would be highly recomended.